s3664099/ComputerBattleGamesPython/readme.md

 slightly different symbols, though they are all character based.
 Mind you, the game is quite difficult nonetheless.
 I have also added quit, and stand still options as well.

+**Wizard's Wall**

+This was a rather tricky game to translate since there are a lot of mathematical equations that are used to determine whether the player has won or not.
+In fact, I'm still not quite sure whether I have managed to get all of the equations working.
+The second thing is that the original listing doesn't have any comments so I can't go through and determine whether I have completed it correctly.
+Sure, the game runs, but I'm not quite sure whether it runs the way it is supposed to.
+Further, the basic code is pretty horrid to follow.

+The idea is to knock down a wall, and you do that by selecting an angle and a speed.
+The wall can move at times, and if it moves too much, well, you die.
+The instructions are included in the game, and you also have a difficulty level too.
+However, translating this game reminds me of how much simpler modern languages are as opposed to the ones from my childhood.